Piszmog/esp32-calendar/README.md

 Auth complete.
 Token written to token.json
 ```

+`token.json` refreshes automatically as long as the OAuth app is published to
+**Production** (see step 4 in section 1).
+If the app is left in **Testing**
-`token.json` refreshes automatically — you shouldn't need to re-run this unless
+status, refresh tokens expire after 7 days and you will need to re-run this
-you revoke the app's access in Google.
+flow.
+You also need to re-run if you revoke the app's access in Google.

 ### Install the systemd unit